serraict/serraict.github.io/_posts/learn/2019-01-12-liberating-structures-workshop.md

 This is a short list of follow up ideas I had after the workshop.

  * Write a blog post with my reflections and ideas.
+   You're reading it now :) .
+   It is also reposted [on Medium](https://medium.com/the-liberators/what-i-learned-from-attending-a-liberating-structures-immersion-workshop-ea06ac596d97).
  * Write a blog post on my tiny demons.
  * Create an app that uses image recognition to create a session plan from a string of laid out Liberating Structures cards.